opencobra/cobrapy/INSTALL.md

 3. In a terminal, run ```sudo pip install cobra```

 ### Microsoft Windows
+If you use pip in Windows, you can simply do ```pip install cobra```.

-Download and install the appropriate 32 bit or 64 bit installer, both of which can be downloaded from the [python package index](https://pypi.python.org/pypi/cobra/).
+To install without pip, you will need to download and use the appropriate installer for your version of python from the [python package index](https://pypi.python.org/pypi/cobra/).